Private Health Information Statements

 Hospital product tiers

-What is, and is not, covered in these tiers will be based on new minimum standard categories of treatment called Clinical Categories.
+What is, and is not, covered in these tiers is based on minimum standard categories of treatment called Clinical Categories.
 These standard categories are simply groups of what hospital treatments are, and are not, covered under each policy.

 For more information about what is included in each tier, see Product tiers.